Had a nice little shoot on Friday last with the Japan Times.

 This is easy to see at the demos where the Police, that are always a heavy-handed presence (second image), are looking unsure exactly how they are to deal with the sudden relevance of those they come to control and intimidate.
 There is no longer the forced smiling of demo-policing that I observed a few years ago, under the administration of the Democratic Party of Japan; the Liberal Democratic Party (LDP) of Abe and Taro Aso have a longer experience of power and are far keener to shift the narrative and much bolder in trying to silence detractors.
 But the left’s long opposition to nuclear energy and militarism has meant a radical presence at most of the very inclusive anti-nuclear demos over the last three years and have led to a subtle shift in its perception.
 While ever the voice of the proletariat was painted as a destructive, deluded minority it was easy to force its anger and make it even more unattractive.
 When labour unions and student activists started to need riots and Molotov cocktails to get their points across, the overt subjugation by the security-services was easier to justify to a population that wanted a much easier life than the one revolutionaries promised.
 With the forceful blessing of the Americans of course.
 These days, when a lot of Japanese people, that have never before been driven to an active disagreement with politics, feel their leaders’ indifference to issues such as pacifism, nuclear power and global corporatism leaves them little choice but to march and punch the air in anger alongside those that they once feared, the rise of the left or at least some acceptance of its message, is harder to ignore.

 I do not know if the Japanese left can or even want to lead this struggle.
-The call for change is a universal phenomena at the moment after all and protests against global capitalism and its supine political enablers are rampant in many countries.
+The call for change is a universal phenomena at the moment after all and protests against global capitalism and its supine political enablers are happening in many countries.
 Yet we still do not know if this will be enough to force actual change in places that do not have so many of the entrenched traditions and restrictions that are self-imposed on Japanese activism.

 I do not have an answer to this.
 But I am going to keep watching to see what happens.